edadma/bloomui/README.md

 ## Development

-This is a pnpm monorepo with two packages:
+This is a pnpm monorepo with the following packages:

 - `packages/bloomui` - The component library
-- `packages/docs` - Documentation site
+- `packages/site` - Documentation website (bloomui.io)

 ### Setup